 Getting Medical Treatment Is Your Top Priority after an Indiana Car Accident

-It's critical that you visit with a doctor as soon as possible after your car accident.
+It's critical that you visit a doctor as soon as possible after your car accident.
 Even if you believe your injuries are minor, it's a good idea to seek treatment in the event that you begin to experience new or worsening symptoms over the days following your accident.

 One of the most damaging factors to any personal injury claim is what is known as a "gap in treatment."
 This occurs when a person waits to seek treatment or fails to show up for a doctor's appointment.
 Without detailed medical records and consistent treatment history, there will be little to no evidence that supports your injury claim.

 Simply put, you must follow up with a doctor as soon as possible after a car accident and continue to keep your appointments until you have been released from care.